aaps/MCmotions/README.md

 2

+make sure water is a bit lower at top so it is more clear it is water

 sync with theduckcow on how to replace my very basic mob/entity models to something more fancy like used in mob spawner in mcprep.

 more block shapes for map import